ISDN Switch Off 2025 | What’s going on?

 Fraud Protection – Businesses are prone to being targeted by fraud during holiday periods.
 Although IP technology is much more secure and difficult for fraudsters to successful tamper with, it can also be configured to automatically block outbound calls when a daily call spend is reached.

-Cavendish provide the top Cloud Phone System Solutions on the market
+Cavendish provide the top Cloud Phone System Solution on the market

 What is Cavendish doing now in order to help your business switch to an IP Cloud Solution?

 - No upfront cost for the Cloud Phone System*

 - Free Polycom VVX411 handsets